palvarez89/palvarez89.github.io/cv.md

 ###### 06/2020 – 02/2021
 #### Python services for internal development workflow

-Developed set of microservices on customer's multi-environment architecture to develop a PR-like workflow for patches to SVN.
+Develop a set of microservices on customer's multi-environment architecture to develop a PR-like workflow for patches to SVN.
 - Integrated with Kafka messaging queues from external services to track validation progress